Wednesday, October 31, 2018

 Honorable Mention

-Wolfgang Feiersinger (Austria), Sunday Oliseh (Nigeria), Erdal Keser (Turkey), Andy Egli (Switzerland), Miroslav Stević (Serbia), Nelson Valdez (Paraguay), Branko Rašović (Yugoslavia), Flemming Povlsen (Denmark), Jadan Sancho (England), Erling Haaland (Norway), Christian Pulistic (England).
+Marvin Hitz (Switzerland), Mitchell Lagerak (Australia), Wolfgang Feiersinger (Austria), Ned Zelic (Australia), Robert Kovac (Croatia), Sunday Oliseh (Nigeria), Erdal Keser (Turkey), Paulo Sousa (Portugal), Andy Egli (Switzerland), Miroslav Stević (Serbia), Nelson Valdez (Paraguay), Branko Rašović (Yugoslavia), Flemming Povlsen (Denmark), Jadan Sancho (England), Ousmane Dembele (France), Ewerthon (Brazil), Christian Pulistic (USA), Márcio Amoroso (Brazil).

 Squad Explanation